 The Chair proposes initiatives, sustains Eureka’s momentum and organises network meetings following an annual work plan.
 The Chair country is always a full member Eureka country and changes every July.
 Türkiye currently holds the annual Eureka Chair.
 The Chair (President) is the representative of Eureka.

 The Executive Group implements decisions made by the High-level Group and manages the Secretariat.
 The Executive Group meets at regular intervals throughout the year and is comprised of High-level Representatives from a smaller group of countries (the Chair, past and upcoming Chairs and a minimum of four more countries that reflect a balance of active countries, country size and geographical position).
 The Director General and a representative from the European Commission can also be invited to attend.

 The National Project Coordinator Group is a consultative group of specialists from national funding bodies who support project generation and are closely involved in Eureka activities.
 Eureka also establishes temporary working groups that help manage specific strategy, policy and operational activities.

 A centralised Secretariat based in Brussels implements strategies and manages the operations of the Eureka network.
 The day-to-day activities of the Secretariat are managed by the Director General and executed by an international team of some 35 staff members who are highly specialised in their respective fields (legal, finance, IT, marketing and communications, strategy, advocacy, programme management, etc.).

 Eureka has two membership statuses: full member and associated country.
-A country's membership status is defined by its geographic location and length of commitment to Eureka.
+A country's membership status is defined by length of commitment to Eureka.
 Countries with any membership status can participate in all Eureka programmes and events and benefit from all support and resources the Secretariat offers, but do not share the same rights and responsibilities.